plone/volto/docs/source/recipes/how-to-restrict-blocks.md

 Where `properties` is the current object data and `block` is the block being evaluated in `BlockChooser`.
 `navRoot` is the nearest navigation root object and `contentType` is the current content type.

-In the following configuration example, you can restrict a block from showing in both the `News Item`s and for all content types in a specific path in the content tree (`/folder`):
+In the following configuration example, you can restrict a block so that it cannot be added unless the content type is `News Item` or the content item is in a specific path in the content tree (`/folder`):

 ```ts
 const testBlockConditional = {